1992 World Sportscar Championship: Post-season

 Although in preparation for the 1992 season there showed some potential of allowing the championship to survive through to future seasons, especially with promises from Peugeot, as the season went on it became apparent that some of this potential was merely false hope.
 The customer Jaguars never showed, even though they continued to be promised even as the season went on.
 Konrad's Lamborghini powered sportscar was also never raced after promises of continued development.
 BRM's effort only resulted in them racing once, at Le Mans, where they finished last after completing only 20 laps.
 After Le Mans, they simply stopped showing up.
 The season thus became simply a showing of Peugeot dominance due to the large amount of money they had poured into the 905 project.

 Thus hope for 1993 was slim.
 Resting on the promises of Peugeot as well as Nissan who claimed they were returning to the series with their P35, the FIA tentatively announced that the 1993 season would occur.
 However, following Nissan's decision to cancel the P35 due to economic difficulties, and with a lack of entries announcing their participation, the FIA cancelled the 1993 season.
 This marked the end of 40 continuous years of the World Sportscar Championship, albeit in different guises.

 Sportscar racing was left without a single unified championship in which to complete, leading to a large number of smaller breakaway series across the world.
 The All Japan Sports Prototype Championship series in Japan was also unable to continue after 1992 as well, although Group C cars continued to participate as guests in other series.
 IMSA's championships in North America continued on but also suffering from dwindling fields until it was replaced by the American Le Mans Series in 1999.
 The FIA took over the European Sports Racing World Cup in 1999 to create the FIA Sportscar Championship in a fashion similar to the World Sportscar Championship, but it failed by 2003.

 Following many rough years, by 2004 sportscar racing had become stable with the ACO's two main sportscar series, the European Le Mans Series and American Le Mans Series, with the Japan Le Mans Challenge to follow in 2006.
 However, the Japan Le Mans Challenge was dissolved the same year.
 Then, in 2009 the ACO formed the Asian Le Mans Series.
-Finally, in 2010 ACO formed the Intercontinental Le Mans Cup a global championship, which was renamed FIA World Endurance Championship for 2012.
+Finally, in 2010 ACO formed the Intercontinental Le Mans Cup a global championship, which was renamed FIA World Endurance Championship for 2012, the de facto successor to the former world sportscar championship.